connorparrott/Sample-Work/README.md

 # Sample-Work
-    Currently in a Web Development course so my JavaScript portfolio is growing the most.
-On my own I'm working on brushing up my Python skills and writting better sample code, to give a better idea of my experience with the language.
+    I've completed courses in C/C++, Java, Python and Javascript.
+I currently have an internship working as a fullstack web developer at Miltech.
+On my own time, I am learning data science and Machine Learning to further develop my skills.